bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

     future releases.

 Widget boxes
-    Widgets are html objects like buttons, and dropdown menus.
+    Widgets are HTML objects like buttons, and dropdown menus.
 They behave slightly differently to plots and and putting them in a widgetbox is necessary so that they can all work together.
 In fact, if you try and put a ``Widget`` in ``Row`` or ``Column`` it will be automatically put